rdkcentral/firebolt-certification-app/README.md

 For pinChallenge and acknowledgeChallenge UI prompts , a timeout of 15s is added so that, if no action is taken when the prompts displays on the screen (i.e; neither yes/no/back button ), the prompts will be automatically dismissed with "null" value as the response.
 The prompt is displayed when the user needs to grant/deny a particular api, or the user has to enter a pin in-case of pinChallenge.
 If user wants to grant an api, yes button is pressed, for deniel - no button, and incase if the user wants to dismiss the prompt without any action, back button is pressed.

-## SLA Validation

-### Overview

-There are some additional checks that can be performed to validate the API response time.
-The maximum expected api execution time can be passed to FCA via intent using the field `globalSLA`.
-FCA uses this to compare against the actual api execution time in milliseconds.
-If no `globalSLA` is passed to FCA, sla-validation is skipped and testcase fails showing appropriate error message.

-### Objective

-To compare API execution time of each API with respect to maximum expected api execution time passed via intent

-### Execution

-To perform sla-validation, `sla-validation` flag needs to be set to true and passed in intent.
-Default value is false if not passed.